Demotive/govuk_transformation_dashboard/_posts/2000-01-04-renew-patent.markdown

 homepage-intro: |
-    If you want to renew a patent you will be able to do it quickly and easily online
+    If you want to renew a patent you’ll be able to do it quickly and easily online

 detail-page-intro: |
     380,000 patents renewed online each year